 This year, we're back to hosting in-person workshops!
 Register below to reserve your rain barrel and kit.
 During the course of this workshop, participants will be provided with the necessary parts ($40 per kit) and guided through the process of converting these containers into allies for a cleaner Mississippi River.

 The workshop will begin with a presentation on how home, lawn and garden practices impact our waters and how we can make a difference.

 Next, we'll discuss the watershed-friendly benefits of rain barrels in more detail, then review how to build, incorporate, install and maintain them.
 With guidance from FMR staff, participants will then build their very own rain barrel to take home following the workshop.

 Please note: rain barrels and kits not picked up on the day of the event will automatically be refunded as FMR does not have the capacity to store and transport them.
-If you know you won't be able to make it on June 21, please keep an eye out for future rain barrel distribution dates - we will have another workshop in August.
+If you know you won't be able to make it on August 23, please keep an eye out for future rain barrel distribution dates.